 I did it again, out of sheer fun and curiosity.
 And, once again, I sold it all with profit.
 (Remember this for later.)

 Fully reimbursed, and with new silverware in-hand, we catered the church staff Christmas dinner on December 16, 2017.
-We moved out the living room furniture and brought in tables and chairs, and did our thing…
+We moved our living room furniture out onto our log home side porch, out of sight, and brought in tables and chairs, and did our thing…

 Right after Christmas of 2017 we tried selling a few antiques again.
 Looking for them was so much fun, and making a little extra money connecting an object of history to its new owner was so rewarding!